nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

   ```

   **Function Parameter Definitions:**
-  - `metadata` - a vector of strings specifying the data to include in the plot
+  - `metadata` - a metadata dataframe with samples as row and columns describing each sample
-  - `feature_table` -  feature matrix to decontaminate with sample names as column and features as row
+  - `feature_table` -  feature [species, functions etc.] matrix to decontaminate with sample names as column and features as row
   - `prev_col` - a character column in metadata to be used for prevalence based analysis.
 Controls in this column should always be names "Control_Sample"
-  - `freq_col` - a numeric column in metadata to be use for frequency based analysis
+  - `freq_col` - a numeric column in metadata to be used for frequency based analysis
   - `contam_threshold` -  the probability threshold below which (strictly less than) the null-hypothesis
                           (not a contaminant) should be rejected in favor of the alternate hypothesis (contaminant).